Social media tips for small businesses

 Decide on the Platforms

 There are plenty of other websites besides Twitter, Facebook, and Instagram.
 Nevertheless, the question of whether you should bother with most of them remains.
 Usually, being on a couple is more than enough, unless your niche is catering to particular audiences.
-Pinterest is a good example and works wonderfully with food and fashion industries.
+Instagram automation will help you and Pinterest is a good example and works wonderfully with food and fashion industries.

 Have a Plan

 Everything starts with a plan.
 It is no different with social media.
 Given that posting does not cost a penny, there is an appeal to start right away.
 However, random posts will not cut it in the long run, so a set of goals and a vision, no matter how big or small, are important.
 Look at what the competition is like, try to figure out what your audience will want, try to find inspiration in other people’s posts, and so on.
 Finally, create a calendar and decide how often you are going to be posting.

 Decide on the Time You Will Be Posting

 This is without a doubt the most overlooked aspect of social media marketing.
 Most beginners do not even bother thinking about whether it would be better to post in the morning, in the afternoon, or in the evening.
 And the whole thing becomes even more complicated when considering whether it will be a weekday or a weekend.
 Oberlo.com wrote an informative article about the best time to post on social media infographic from 2019.
 Take a look and contact your users at the right time.